Royal Lao Air Force: American response to Soviets

 On 2 May 1961, the communists overran the airfield at Moung Sing; the following day, they captured an RLAF C-47 that landed because its crew was unaware of the communist takeover.

-The upshot of infantry clashes on the Plaine des Jarres was a directive from U.S. President John F. Kennedy in May 1961 that the U.S. Ambassador to Laos would serve as the de facto military commander in Laos.
+The upshot of infantry clashes on the Plain of Jars was a directive from U.S. President John F. Kennedy in May 1961 that the U.S. Ambassador to Laos would serve as the de facto military commander in Laos.
 His approval was needed for all air strikes in country.
 The Air Attaché's office served as his staff for employment of air power in Laos.

 10 May 1962 armistice limited RLAF operations, with the T-6s becoming non-operational, although Lao aviation cadets were forwarded to Lopburi, Thailand for T-28 training in June 1962.
 However, during the truce, Vang Pao used his CIA supported Hmong army of hilltribesmen to begin grubbing out short landing strips to be used for logistical support of his troops by helicopters and STOL aircraft.
 These tiny primitive air strips would proliferate throughout Laos and became a major component of the Royalist war effort; they would eventually be approximately 200 of these so-called Lima Sites.
 They would be essential for resupply, quick aerial movement of troops, and refugee relief operations.

 The International Agreement on the Neutrality of Laos was signed on 23 July 1962, and went into effect in October.
 On 6 October 1962, the last of the American Military Advisory Group departed Laos in conformance with the Agreement.
 The following day, 40 Vietnamese communists having been repatriated out of the 7,000 known to have been in Laos, the North Vietnamese proclaimed they had honored the Agreement.
 Lip service to observing the Agreement would shape the entire American effort to organize and operate the RLAF, with all the American technicians and advisors accredited under diplomatic cover as military attachés.
 Although America would continue to support its Lao clients, it would also maintain the facade of observing the 1962 agreement.